 - Helping you discover ways to cope with the condition

 - Managing or reducing pain

 - Teaching you ways to reduce injuries

-- Diskectomy &mdash a surgical procedure to remove part of an intervertebral disc that is putting pressure on the spinal cord or nerve root
+- Diskectomy- a surgical procedure which removes portion of an intervertebral disc that is putting pressure on the spinal cord or nerve root

-- Laminectomy &mdash a surgical procedure to remove a portion of a vertebra, called the lamina
+- Laminectomy- a surgical procedure which removes a part of a vertebra, called the lamina

 - Fusion of the vertebrae

 Cervical myelopathy is a disorder that is usually treated surgically.
 Early treatment before the onset of permanent spinal cord injury is highly recommended.